robertopauletto/javascript/README.md

   <a name="modules--use-them"></a><a name="10.1"></a>
   - [10.1](#modules--use-them) Always use modules (`import`/`export`) over a non-standard module system.
 You can always transpile to your preferred module system.

-    > Why?
+    > Perchè?
 Modules are the future, let’s start using the future now.

     ```javascript
-    // bad
+    // male
     const AirbnbStyleGuide = require('./AirbnbStyleGuide');
     module.exports = AirbnbStyleGuide.es6;